 |Classes:||4 Sessions 1.5 hours|

 Galaxies and clusters of galaxies are the largest objects in the universe and visible at vast distances.
-In this course, we’ll explore the universe of galaxies, how we observe them, and what they teach us about themselves and the nature and history of the universe.
+In this course, we will explore the universe of galaxies, how we observe them and what they teach us about themselves and the nature and history of the universe.